Deepwater Horizon: Regulation, safety, and inspection

 The Minerals Management Service (renamed on 18 June 2010, to the Bureau of Ocean Energy Management, Regulation and Enforcement, or Bureau of Ocean Energy (BOE)) is the regulatory and inspecting body for offshore oil drilling and rigs in the United States of America.
 According to an Associated Press investigation, certain safety documentation and emergency procedure information, including documentation for the exact incident that later occurred, was absent.
-The exact number of required monthly inspections performed varied over time; the inspections were performed as required for the first 40 months, but after that about 25% of inspections were omitted, although the investigation notes this is partly expected, since there are circumstances such as weather and movement which preclude an inspection.
+The exact number of required monthly inspections performed varied over time; the inspections were performed as required for the first 40 months, but after that, about 25% of inspections were omitted, although the investigation notes this is partly expected, since there are circumstances such as weather and movement which preclude an inspection.
 Reports of the last three inspections for 2010 were provided by Freedom of Information legislation.
 Each of these inspections had taken two hours or less.

-During its lifetime the rig received 5 citations for non-compliance, 4 of which were in 2002 (safety, including the blowout preventer) and the other in 2003 (pollution).
+During its lifetime, the rig received five citations for noncompliance, four of which were in 2002 (safety, including the blowout preventer) and the other in 2003 (pollution).
 A sixth citation in 2007 related to non-grounded electrical equipment was later withdrawn when the equipment was determined to be compliant with regulations.
-Overall the Deepwater Horizons safety record was "strong" according to a drilling consultant reviewing the information.
-In 2009 the Minerals Management Service "herald[ed] the Deepwater Horizon as an industry model for safety".
-According to AP's investigation "its record was so exemplary, according to MMS officials, that the rig was never on inspectors' informal 'watch list' for problem rigs".
+Overall, the Deepwater Horizons safety record was "strong" according to a drilling consultant reviewing the information.
+In 2009, the Minerals Management Service "herald[ed] the Deepwater Horizon as an industry model for safety".
+According to AP's investigation, "its record was so exemplary, according to MMS officials, that the rig was never on inspectors' informal 'watch list' for problem rigs".